 You can’t.
 The subscription does not give you the rights to use the music, you must purchase the song you are wishing to use and provide that receipt.

-The event producers are aware these cuts are compliant but bring a copy of your camp paid invoice (let me know if there is something else they should bring)
+The event producers are aware these cuts are compliant but bring a copy of your camp paid invoice.

 The band director and principal on school letterhead.

 The USA CHEER has developed an educational initiative to provide music producers, coaches and professional